byoniq/Professional-Development/README.md

-Here’s a complete GitHub README for the repository on LinkedIn profile creation, resume writing, and interview preparation:

----

 # Professional Development Guide

 Welcome to the **Professional Development Guide**!
 This repository is a one-stop resource to help you create a standout LinkedIn profile, write an impressive resume, and prepare for interviews based on the Amazon Leadership Principles and the STAR method.